-If IRCC gave you an appointment to go for your biometrics, go to your appointment.
+If IRCC gave you an appointment, go to your appointment.

-If IRCC sent you a biometrics instruction letter, you can book your appointment using this tool.
+If you receive a biometrics instruction letter from IRCC, you can book your appointment using this tool.

 You can't submit your biometrics to Service Canada without an appointment.

-Some people who don't have to give biometrics include:
+You don't have to give biometrics if you are:

-- refugee claimants who already gave biometrics for a work or study permit application
+- a refugee claimant who already gave biometrics for a work or study permit application, or

-- people from visa-exempt countries coming to visit Canada
+- someone from visa-exempt countries coming to visit Canada.

 If you applied for status in Canada, you may be exempt from giving biometrics if: